yast/yast-storage-ng/doc/boot-partition.md

 - provide a script to detect DASD type (FBA, DIAG...), is it allowed to create a partition table?

+## aarch64 (RPi 3)

+- see also fate #323484, bsc #1041475

+- RPi boots from sdcard, must have a msdos partition table

+- first, a firmware blob is read; this has to be on a dedicated vfat partition that must not be deleted, possibly this partition must be the first partition (check!)

+- this firmware then loads a bootloader (u-boot)

+- u-boot then does the typical UEFI boot proceedure (loading grub2, etc)

+- this special RPi partition contains some firmware blob (file name?), u-boot, and a lot of RPi config files

+- installation can be via network or from usb-stick, selectable in u-boot (via menu)

+- this dedicated RPi partition could be treated very similar to PReP on ppc;
+  apart from this, it's a typical UEFI setup but with msdos partition table on the sdcard (there's not restriction for the usb disk)

 # Summary of discussion